olive tree allergy foods to avoid 102200231

 The most obvious source of allergens for individuals with an olive tree allergy is olives themselves.
 Both green and black olives can trigger allergic reactions.
 When dining out or purchasing pre-packaged foods, carefully check ingredient lists for any mention of olives or olive-derived ingredients.

 Olive oil, a staple in many cuisines, is another potential source of allergens.
 Although the refining process can reduce the allergenic potential of olive oil, some individuals with olive tree allergies may still react to it.
-Consider substituting olive oil with alternative cooking oils like sunflower, safflower, or coconut oil to avoid potential allergic reactions.
+To avoid potential allergic reactions, consider substituting olive oil with alternative cooking oils like sunflower, safflower, or coconut oil.

 Cross-Reactivity with Other Foods